 Williams-Sonoma — a kitchenware and home furnishing store — opened its doors for the first time last week.
-The Black Bear Bread Company, a popular South Walton cafe, opened another location this summer at the complex.
+The Black Bear Bread Company, a popular South Walton cafe, will open another location by the end of this summer at the complex.

 Stacey Brady, director of marketing and communications for Grand Boulevard, said growth isn't stopping there.